Ghilji

-The Ghiljī (غلجي, /ps/; خیلجی) also spelled Khilji, Khalji, or Ghilzai and Ghilzay (غلزی), are one of the largest Pashtun tribes.
+The Ghiljī (غلجي, /ps/; خیلجی), also spelled Khilji, Khalji, or Ghilzai and Ghilzay (غلزی), are one of the largest Pashtun tribes.
 Their traditional homeland is Ghazni and Qalati Ghilji in Afghanistan but they have also settled in other regions throughout the Afghanistan-Pakistan Pashtun belt.
 The modern nomadic Kochi people are predominantly made up of Ghilji tribes.
 The Ghilji make up around 20–25% of Afghanistan's total population.

 They mostly speak the central dialect of Pashto with transitional features between the southern and northern varieties of Pashto.

 Etymology

 Coin of Tegin Shah, described as "Iltäbar (sub-King) of the Khalaj", dated to the year 728 CE.

 According to historian C.E.
 Bosworth, the tribal name "Ghilji" is derived from the name of the Khalaj (خلج) tribe.
-According to historian V. Minorsky, the ancient Turkic form of the name was Qalaj (or Qalach), but the Turkic /q/ changed to /kh/ in Arabic sources (Qalaj > Khalaj).
+According to historian V. Minorsky, the ancient Turkic form of the name was Qalaj (or Qalach), but the Turkic /q/ changed to /x/ in Arabic sources (Qalaj > Khalaj).
 Minorsky added: "Qalaj could have a parallel form *Ghalaj."
 The word finally yielded Ghəljī and Ghəlzay in Pashto.

 According to a popular folk etymology, the name Ghəljī or Ghəlzay is derived from Gharzay (غرزی; ghar means "mountain" while -zay means "descendant of"), a Pashto name meaning "born of mountain" or "hill people."